DINA18102002/CODSOFT/Task_3/README.md

-Task 3 which is to design the E Commerce website
+Task 3 which is to  the UI design the E Commerce website